microsoft/service-fabric-yarp/README.md

 infrastructure."

 The cost is that the extension participates in **extension ordering**.
+Three settings work together on `KVVMExtension` — two for sequencing, one for completion — and each closes a different
+race:

+- `setupOrder: ["BeforeSFRuntime"]` — SFMC schedules the extension in the pre-runtime slot, so it must report success before the SF node extension starts.
+Requires SFMC API version `2023-09-01-preview` or later.
+- `provisionAfterExtensions: ["SfmcSetupVmExt"]` — chain KV after the RP-injected base-setup extension, so certificate install doesn't race base setup.
+- `requireInitialSync: true` — make the extension report success only after the first certificate fetch completes, so downstream ordering actually implies the certificate is on disk.

+Use all three on SFMC.
+See
-On SFRP you own the VMSS and can order it with `provisionAfterExtensions` directly.
-On SFMC, use `setupOrder: ["BeforeSFRuntime"]` on the extension — requires SFMC API version `2023-09-01-preview` or later.
-See [§Extension ordering race on SFMC scale-out](#extension-ordering-race-on-sfmc-scale-out) if you're on an older SFMC API version.
+[§Extension ordering race on SFMC scale-out](#extension-ordering-race-on-sfmc-scale-out) for the races these fields solve, and for the fallback path if you're on an older SFMC API version (no `setupOrder`).

+On classic SFRP you own the VMSS directly — put `KVVMExtension` on the VMSS resource and use `provisionAfterExtensions` on the SF node extension to chain it after KV.

 > **Managed-identity prerequisites (Option 1 only).** `KVVMExtension`
 > uses a managed identity attached to the SFYarp node type to fetch